jara001/f1tenth-rules/rules_v3.md

 - The Qualification may be merged with Time Trial.
     - In this case the obstacle avoidance capability has to be checked separately during a dedicated session. _Felix: or during open training?_

-- Teams register for the Qualification slot in a FCFS way.
+- Teams register for a Qualification slot in a FCFS way.

 - There are no penalties.
 Touching and/or crashing results into another try.
 (Up to the time limit.)
     - Teams may manually place the car to the starting line.